 AMP: For our appeal [in preaching] does not [originate] from delusion or error or impure purpose or motive, nor in fraud or deceit.

 There are main concerns here: the first is with the inserted text [“in preaching”].
 The Greek word is παράκλησις (PARAKLHSHS), often translated as exhorted or comforted.
 But nowhere is the connection made with this word and preaching, unless the word κηρύσσω (KHROUSW) is present in the context.
-In other words, the AMP Bible has limited this appeal to a preaching context when the text does not allow such a restriction/limitation.
+In other words, the Amplified Bible has limited this appeal to a preaching context when the text does not allow such a restriction/limitation.

 Also in this text, how many items in last portion of the text are actually mentioned in the Greek text?
 From the AMP it would appear at first glance as if there are six items that Paul enumerates.
 Yet the Greek text has only three.
 Now the question arises, why the expansion?
 And then, why those particular words for expansion because the six listed do not exhaust the semantic domains of the three Greek words?
-The reader is left with a false impression, twice in this verse alone, because the AMP Bible is not translating but interpreting and providing commentary by adding words in brackets.
+The reader is left with a false impression, twice in this verse alone, because the Amplified Bible is not translating but interpreting and providing commentary by adding words in brackets.